Twitter data shows that COVID-19 has us depressed. But one place is providing hope

 Park visits are up during the pandemic

 According to the Hedonometer, sentiments expressed online started trending lower in mid-March as the impacts of the pandemic became clear.
 As lockdowns continued, they registered the lowest sentiment scores on record.
-Then in late May, effects from George Floyd’s death in police custody and the following protests and police response once again could be seen on Twitter.
-May 31, 2020 was the saddest day of the project.
+Then, in late May, effects from George Floyd’s death in police custody and the following protests and police response once again could be seen on Twitter.
+May 31, 2020, was the saddest day of the project.

 Recent surveys of park visitors around the University of Vermont have shown people using green spaces more since COVID-19 lockdowns began.
 Many people reported that parks were highly important to their well-being during the pandemic.